ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 Cons:

-- Not official Meta API — ban risk if used wrong (broadcast to non-opted-in users).
+- Not official Meta API — if you use it wrong (for example, sending unsolicited broadcasts), your number can get banned.
 Full guide: WhatsApp Business API and the Cloud API update

 Fits: